kiplin-dev/emblem-generator-vue/README.md

       background_id: 1,
       foreground_id: 2,
       flags: [],
-      background_color_id: 3,
+      background_color: '#ff0ff0',
-      foreground_primary_color_id: 4,
+      foreground_primary_color: 'rgb(0, 125, 75)',
-      foreground_secondary_color_id: 5,
+      foreground_secondary_color: 'hsl(45,100,50)',
     }
   }
 }

 ...
 ```
-The IDs are those defined in the assets files.
+The foreground and background IDs are defined in the assets file.

 If you pass an empty object, it will generate a random emblem.